rozbb/draft-waict-transparency/draft-waict-transparency.md

     ...
 }
 ```
 where `checkpoint` contains the base64 encoding of the checkpoint (described below), and `inclusion` contains a base64 encoding of an [RFC 6962](https://www.rfc-editor.org/rfc/rfc6962.html#section-2.1.1) Merkle inclusion proof, proving that the manifest hash is the last leaf in the tree whose root appears in `checkpoint`.
-The tbundle MAY include other data in the object, so long as its keys do not conflict with the keys above.
+The JSON object MAY contain additonal fields, whose interpretation is left to the User implementation.
+All such additional fields MUST have a key which starts with "x-".
+(TODO: Versioning here is in the MIME type, but above it's in the JSON object itself.
+We should probably pick one.)

 #### Checkpoint

 The checkpoint value in the tbundle is the base64 encoding of a [tlog checkpoint](https://github.com/C2SP/C2SP/blob/main/tlog-checkpoint.md).
 The lines are as follows:
-1. Contains the `$log_provider/waict-v1.$site_origin.$revision` where `$log_provider` is the domain of the Log Provider, `$site_origin` is the base64 encoding of the Site origin `$scheme://$domain:$port`, and `$revision` is the base64-encoded revision string.
+1. Contains the unique Log URL.
-1. Contains the decimal-encoded size of the Log Merkle tree.
+1. Contains the size of the Log Merkle tree, encoded as a base-10 integer in ASCII with no leading zeros.
 1. Contains the base64 encoding of the Log Merkle tree root.
 1. An extension line that contains `"not_after "` followed by the decimal-encoded Unix timestamp in seconds for the end of the validity period of this checkpoint.
 1. Empty